 Your upcoming collection, Valentim, was inspired by your visit to Rubem Valentim Museum of Art exhibition in Sao Paulo.
 Can you tell us more about that?

 Inspiration can come from many different sources including a beautiful sculpture book, a unique trip or an art exposition among others.
 My latest collection is called “Valentim” and it was inspired in the work of the important Brazilian artist Rubem Valentim.
 He puts together different geometric shapes and formats creating his own vocabulary of symbols.
-His work features Afro-Atlanic influences and a mixture of vivid colours.
+His work features Afro-Atlantic influences and a mixture of vivid colors.

 Could you tell me more about the craftsmanship behind the Valentim Collection?
-How is the beautiful vivid colour achieved in your jewellery?
+How is the beautiful vivid color achieved in your jewelry?

 How have you gone about selecting Brazilian gemstones, metals, and settings for your collections over the past 10 years?